 18ct Pink Gold Longines watches are much rarer than yellow gold and this original three piece, press-fit watch case is in tip-top condition.
 The watch case is beautifully constructed, the lugs are straight and swept back and the case-back is rounded and blemish free.
 In fact, from any viewpoint, there are no scratches dings or other marks visible to the naked eye on this case.

 The case measures 33mm in diameter, not including the Longines signed crown.
 The watch measures 38mm lug to lug and is quite thin at 8.5mm in depth.

 Inside the case-back, the case is correctly marked with the Longines winged hourglass logo which is actually the oldest registered trademark for a watchmaker.
-The case-back also carries Swiss 18ct hallmarks and again demonstrating great attention to detail, the serial number of the case, 13229036, matches the serial number of the movement.
-This is something else not often found on other manufacturers watches.
+The case-back also carries Swiss 18ct hallmarks and the case number 6982 15.

 The Strap and Buckle

 The strap fitted is a lightly used genuine Longines Burgundy lizard strap with a Longines pink gold plated buckle.
 Please note if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin.

 The Box and Papers